nikola-rahman/castaitakehome/README.md

 **Implementation:**

 The initial evaluation was performed using the `unsloth/Meta-Llama-3.1-8B` model.
 The subset of SQuAD validation dataset was used for this evaluation, where prompts were formatted to present a context, a question, and an expected answer.
+The validation had 106 examples in total approx. equally sampled from each `title` field in the dataset.

 **Reasoning:**

 - We used only a subset of the SQuAD dataset because of the time and resource constraints in Google Colab.
 - We used LLAMA-3.1-8B as the base model because it can fit into a T4 GPU on Google Colab and is a good use case for efficient fine-tuning.
+- We used LoRA because it is a computationally efficient method for fine-tuning large language models.
+- F1 score and Exact Match were used as evaluation metrics because they are standard metrics for SQuAD evaluation and they were deemed appropriate for this task.

 **Results:**